rfordatascience/tidytuesday/data/2021/2021-08-31/readme.md

 The DataViz Society/Nightingale by way of Amy Cesal has an [article](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) on writing _good_ alt text for plots/graphs.

-> Here’s a simple formula for writing alt text for data visualization:
+> Here's a simple formula for writing alt text for data visualization:
 > ### Chart type
-> It’s helpful for people with partial sight to know what chart type it is and gives context for understanding the rest of the visual.
+> It's helpful for people with partial sight to know what chart type it is and gives context for understanding the rest of the visual.
 > Example: Line graph
 > ### Type of data
 > What data is included in the chart?
 The x and y axis labels may help you figure this out.
 > Example: number of bananas sold per day in the last year
 > ### Reason for including the chart
-> Think about why you’re including this visual.
-What does it show that’s meaningful.
+> Think about why you're including this visual.
+What does it show that's meaningful.
 There should be a point to every visual and you should tell people what to look for.
 > Example: the winter months have more banana sales
 > ### Link to data or source
-> Don’t include this in your alt text, but it should be included somewhere in the surrounding text.
+> Don't include this in your alt text, but it should be included somewhere in the surrounding text.
 People should be able to click on a link to view the source data or dig further into the visual.
 This provides transparency about your source and lets people explore the data.
 > Example: Data from the USDA

 Penn State has an [article](https://accessibility.psu.edu/images/charts/) on writing alt text descriptions for charts and tables.